chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ## FW update reset (Impactless FW update)

 Runtime FW updates write to fw\_update\_reset register to trigger the FW update reset.
-When this register is written, only the RISC-V core is reset using cptra\_uc\_fw\_rst\_b pin and all AHB slaves are still active.
-All registers within the slaves and ICCM/DCCM memories are intact after the reset.
+When this register is written, only the RISC-V core is reset using cptra\_uc\_fw\_rst\_b pin and all AHB targets are still active.
+All registers within the targets and ICCM/DCCM memories are intact after the reset.
 Since ICCM is locked during runtime, it must be unlocked after the RISC-V reset is asserted.
 Reset is deasserted synchronously after a programmable number of cycles (currently set to 5 clocks) and normal boot flow updates the ICCM with the new FW from the mailbox SRAM.
 Reset de-assertion is done through a two flip-flop synchronizer.
 The boot flow is modified as shown in the following figure.

 *Figure 2: Mailbox Boot FSM state diagram for FW update reset*